A Super Sequel.

 Boy, was he right.

-The Giants were facing elimination the following week in a game against the rival Jets and Rex Ryan, who boldly declared that his group was king of New York.
+The Giants were facing elimination the following week against the rival Jets and Rex Ryan, who boldly declared that his group was king of New York.
 Well, Coughlin's crew silenced Ryan with a 29-14 victory.
 The Giants followed that with a 31-14 win over Dallas in the regular-season finale to clinch the NFC East and get to the playoffs for the first time since 2008.

 New York dominated Atlanta at home in the opening round.
 Then came another stunner: a 37-20 victory at Green Bay _ knocking out the defending Super Bowl champions.